 Chemical inventories can also help reduce overhead costs, as facility managers can check the inventory to make more informed purchasing decisions – much like a grocery shopper might check their pantry before embarking on a weekly shopping trip.

-Finally, chemical inventories can help minimize waste.
+Chemical inventories can help minimize waste.
 As many volatile chemicals are perishable, a chemical inventory allows facility managers to use items in the inventory before they expire.
-Not only do expired chemicals pose a safety threat, but also disposing of expired chemicals can be costly, especially for small businesses.
-With an up-to-date chemical inventory, all necessary chemicals can be utilized before they expire, saving costs and reducing waste.
+Not only do expired chemicals pose a safety threat, but disposing of expired chemicals can be costly, especially for small businesses.
+With an up-to-date chemical inventory, all necessary chemicals can be utilized before they expire, saving money and reducing waste.

 Creating Your Chemical Inventory

-Creating a chemical inventory can be a meticulous process, particularly if a facility works with a high number of potentially hazardous chemicals.
-The first step in creating a chemical inventory should be to organize a Safety Data Sheets (SDS) book, listing any and all hazardous products alphabetically.
-Ideally, this should exist in a digital spreadsheet for easy updating.
+The first step in creating a chemical inventory should be to organize a Safety Data Sheets (SDS) book.
+Ideally, your SDSs should be stored in digital spreadsheet for easy updating.
 Each product listing should include the manufacturer name, the product name, and the expiration date.
 The inventory should then be updated regularly for ongoing accuracy.